julian-wgnr/PAE-plot-visualizer/README.md

 ## How to use
 The *ipynb* file in this repository is a *Jupyter notebook*, which combines code, written in Python, and explanations in one file.
 There are two main ways to open and use this a Jupyter notebook:
-1. **Locally (recommended):**  Open the notebook using either the Jupyter notebook editor or Microso Visual Studio Code.
+1. **Locally (recommended):**  Open the notebook using either the Jupyter notebook editor or Microso Visual Studio Code with the Python and Jupyter extensions installed.
 2. **Online:**  Use Google Colab or similar cloud-based platform to run the notebook directly in your browser.

 Once you've downloaded Microsoft Visual Studio Code and opened the `PAE_plot_visualizer.ipynb` file, you'll find: